Helperbird/website/src/pages/help/how-to-use-dictionary-app-in-helperbird.md

 ---
 layout: templates/help.html
-title: Define any word or sentence in Helperbirds dictionary app - Helperbird
+title: Define any word or sentence in Helperbirds dictionary app
 description:
   Helperbird allows you to define any word or sentence in seconds with Helperbirds dictionary app.
 keywords: